p-hsu/BREW_ME/README.md

 ### Project Status:

 This application is striclty a MVP with the limited function of searching local breweries by city.
-The list below mentions future development ideas that could impove upon the simplicity of function as well as UX/UI aspects of **BREW ME!** Please refer to the **"Beyond MVP"** section for details.
+The list below mentions future development ideas that could impove upon the simplicity of function as well as UX/UI aspects of **BREW ME!** Please refer to the [**Beyond MVP**](#beyond-mvp) section for details.

 #### Issues to debug:
 * rending unique info windows for each map markers *(see commented out code at end of `script.js`)*